embed-dsp/ed_git_guides/readme.txt

 # See what has changed between the current branch br1 and the master branch
 git diff master

+# See what has changed for the file foo.c between the branch br1 and the master branch
+git diff br1 master -- foo.c

 # Merge br1 branch into master branch
 git checkout master
 git merge br1